chrisledet/gbc/README.md

 ## Build

-First generate platform build files

-	mkdir build
-	cd build
-	cmake ..
+Run the following commands inside gbc directory:

+	cmake -S . -B build
-	cmake --build . --config Release
+	cmake --build build [--config Release]

-You should see `gbc` and `SDL3` binaries in the Release directory within build.
+You should see `gbc` and `SDL3` binaries in the Debug (or Release) within build directory.

 ## Run